KTheXIII/monkecard/docs/README.md

 items: Item[]
 ```

 `title`: Title of the collection file.
-If this is not defined then the question will show in unknown collection.
-If there are multiple collection files with the same title, then the `datas` will be merge together.

 `description`: Description for the collection (optional), this will be ignored if the `title` is not defined.
 Markdown is supported with Latex Math.